NWOM/Products/README.md

 ## Setup
 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd ProductSERVICE-API`
+2. Navigate to the project directory: `cd ProductService`
 3. Build the project: `mvn clean install`
 4. Run the application: `java -jar target/ProductSERVICE-API.jar`
+5. If step 4 does not work Download the AxonServer -> move to the directory -> Run `java -jar axonserver.jar` and also run the application parallely

 ## Usage
 1. Access the Command Service endpoints for creating, updating, or deleting entities.